Adventures of Huckleberry Finn: Plot

-In 1840s St. Petersburg, Missouri, Huckleberry Finn has received a considerable sum of money following The Adventures of Tom Sawyer, and the Widow Douglas and her sister Miss Watson become his guardians.
+In 1840s St. Petersburg, Missouri, Huckleberry Finn has received a considerable sum from the treasure discovered in The Adventures of Tom Sawyer, and the Widow Douglas and her sister Miss Watson become his guardians.
 Despite preferring life as an errant boy, Huck stays so he can be part of Tom Sawyer's gang.
 Huck's father, "Pap", an abusive alcoholic, tries to appropriate Huck's fortune.
 When this fails, Pap imprisons him in a remote cabin.

 After a delirium tremens crisis in which Pap tries to kill Huck, Huck fakes his own murder and settles on Jackson's Island, where he reunites with Miss Watson's slave Jim, who ran away after overhearing she was planning to sell him.
 Huck and Jim decide to go down the Mississippi River to Cairo, in the free state of Illinois.
 After a flood, they find a timber raft and a house floating downstream.
-Inside the house, Jim finds a man who was shot to death but prevents Huck from seeing.
-Huck sneaks into town disguised as a girl, where he discovers from Judith Loftus that there is a reward for Jim's capture and that Jim is suspected of killing Huck.
+Inside the house, Jim finds a man who was shot to death, but prevents Huck from seeing.
+Huck sneaks into town disguised as a girl, where he discovers from Judith Loftus that there is a reward for Jim's capture and Jim is suspected of killing Huck.
 They flee on their raft.

 Huck and Jim come across a grounded steamboat on which two thieves discuss murdering a third.
 Finding their raft has drifted away, they flee in the thieves' boat.
 They find their raft and sink the thieves' boat, then Huck tricks a night watchman into a rescue attempt, which fails when the steamboat sinks.
 Huck and Jim are separated in a fog.
-When they reunite, Huck tricks Jim into thinking he dreamed the event.
-Jim is disappointed in Huck when Huck admits the truth.
+When they reunite, Huck tricks Jim into thinking he dreamed it.
+Jim is disappointed when Huck admits the truth.
 Huck is surprised by Jim's strong feelings and apologizes.